MicrosoftDocs/fabric-docs/docs/real-time-analytics/create-functions.md

 ## Functions

-This feature allows you to create or alter an existing function using `.create-or-alter` `function`, which stores it in the database metadata.
+This feature allows you to create or alter an existing function using the `.create-or-alter` `function` command, which stores it in the database metadata.
 If the function with the provided *functionName* doesn't exist in the database metadata, the command creates a new function.
-Otherwise, that function will be changed.
+Otherwise, the named function will be changed.

 1. Select **New** > **Function**.
 The `.create-or-alter` command is automatically populated in the **Check your data** window.

     :::image type="content" source="media/create-functions/function-cmd.png" alt-text="Screenshot of the New option dropdown menu.
 The option titled Function is highlighted.":::